Tingling In The Foot

 Common Causes of Foot Tingling

-This condition means the connection between the central nervous system (brain and spinal cord) and the rest of the body (such as muscle, skin, and organs) is damaged or diseased.
+This condition means the connection between the central nervous system (brain and spinal cord) and the rest of the body has damage or disease process.
 Peripheral Neuropathy is often a symptom of other diseases or damage.

 Diabetic Neuropathy is a type of nerve damage that can develop if you have diabetes.
-If you have diabetes, you may have high blood sugar levels, which can damage nerves and their ability to communicate throughout the body.
-Diabetic Neuropathy is the most common cause of foot tingling; however, the sensation may be accompanied by tingling in the legs, hands, and arms.
+If you have diabetes, you may have high blood sugar levels, which can damage nerves.
+It can impair their ability to communicate throughout the body.
+Diabetic Neuropathy is the most common cause of foot tingling.
+However, the sensation can also have tingling in the legs, hands, and arms.

 Peripheral Artery Disease (PAD)

 Peripheral Artery Disease (PAD) is a common blood circulation issue.
 It is when your arteries are partially blocked with fatty deposits restricts the blood flow to your extremities.
 Foot tingling is common as well as claudication (leg pain when walking).
 Peripheral artery disease is also likely to be a sign of fatty deposits in other areas of your body, such as your hands, arms, and heart.

 Auto-Immune Disease is a general term for “a disease that occurs when the body attacks itself.”
 Therefore, several autoimmune diseases may cause foot tingling, such as Lupus, Jögren’s syndrome, Guillain-Barré syndrome, Celiac disease, Rheumatoid arthritis (RA).